8.3 Health Information Technology and Management

 Katie Baker

-health information technology (HIT) refers to administration of the software and hardware required to maintain key information about patients and about a medical practice.
-Individuals who work in HIT have training in computers and technology and have particular training in medical records and patient charting systems.
-A staff member who works in HIT would be responsible for ensuring that technology updates are installed on all clinic computers, that all computers and tablets used by employees are working properly, and that any hardware or software problems are addressed in a timely manner, just like any information technology (IT) employee for an organization.
+Health information technology (HIT) refers to administration of the software and hardware required to maintain key information about patients and medical practices.
+Individuals working in HIT have training in both computers and technology, with a specific focus on medical records and patient charting systems.
+HIT staff are responsible for ensuring that technology updates are installed on all clinic computers, that all computers and tablets are working properly, and that any hardware or software problems are addressed promptly, much like information technology (IT) employees in other organizations.

-Privacy requirements and security are key to successful health information technology programs but do not fall under the umbrella of HIT.
-Processing of the data used in a technological system is an example of health information management (HIM).
-HIM refers to policies and procedures used to help protect patient data during its collection, storage and release.
+While privacy requirements and security are key to successful health information technology programs, they are not typically handled by HIT professionals.
+The processing of data used in a technological system falls under health information management (HIM).
+HIM refers to policies and procedures that protect patient data during its collection, storage, and release.

-HIM employees can use technology to provide medical records that are complete and accurate, which helps patients to receive the best care by ensuring that providers have all the information that they need to make the best recommendations.
-They can also work with both providers and coders to ensure documentation and coding accuracy improves care and insurance reimbursement.
-Finally, HIM staff can work with all clinical employees to make sure that medical record laws, whether state or federal, relating to security, HIPAA, and record completion are met (Burkot,2023).
+HIM professionals use technology to ensure that medical records are complete and accurate, which helps provide patients with the best possible care.
+By ensuring that providers have access to all necessary information, HIM professionals assist in making informed medical decisions.
+They also collaborate with providers and coders to ensure documentation and coding accuracy, which improves patient care and insurance reimbursement.
+Finally, HIM staff work with all clinical employees to ensure compliance with state and federal medical record laws relating to security, HIPAA, and record completion (Burkot, 2023).

-A career in HIM or HIT may interest you if you would like to be a part of an organization that helps people, but you are not interested in direct patient care.
-If you have a strong background in computers or you would like to further develop your skills in information technology or record-keeping, the jobs listed in the next section might just be for you!
+A career in HIM or HIT may interest you if you would like to support healthcare without being involved in direct patient care.
+If you have a strong background in computers or are eager to further develop your skills in information technology or record-keeping, the jobs outlined in the next section could be an excellent opportunity for you.

 Health Information Technician

-The entry level position in the field of HIT/HIM.
-This position is usually charged with keeping electronic medical records (MPH Staff, 2022).
-These employees may be in charge of fulfilling records requests via mail, email or fax as well as processing outgoing requests, receiving outside medical records and incorporating them into the patient’s medical chart.
+An entry-level position in the field of HIT and HIM, the health information technician is responsible for managing electronic medical records (MPH Staff, 2022).
+This role typically involves fulfilling records requests via mail, email, or fax, processing outgoing requests, and receiving external medical records to incorporate them into the patient’s medical chart

 Health Information Specialist

-A position that provides support to a department or organization in scanning and filing medical reports, lab reports and imaging into a patient chart (MPH Staff, 2022).
-HIS staff will also need to verify and improve accuracy of charting key identifying information.
-The ability to use document imaging software is a necessity for this position.
+A health information specialist supports a department or organization by scanning and filing medical reports, lab results, and imaging into patient charts (MPH Staff, 2022).
+In addition, they are responsible for verifying and improving the accuracy of key identifying information in the charts.
+Proficiency with document imaging software is essential for this role.

 Medical Chronologist

-An employee who reviews charting to establish a timeline for legal cases, including malpractice suits and personal injury cases (MPH Staff, 2022).
-Medical chronologists can create reports to summarize treatments and costs for medical professionals.
+A medical chronologist reviews medical charts to establish a timeline of events for legal cases, including malpractice suits and personal injury cases (MPH Staff, 2022).
+They create reports to summarize treatments and costs for medical professionals.

 Medical Records Clerk